Rhys ap Gruffudd (rebel)

-Rhys ap Gruffydd (1508 – December 1531) was a powerful Welsh landowner who was accused of rebelling against King Henry VIII by plotting with James V of Scotland to become Prince of Wales.
+Rhys ap Gruffudd (1508 – December 1531) was a powerful Welsh landowner who was accused of rebelling against King Henry VIII by plotting with James V of Scotland to become Prince of Wales.
 He was executed as a rebel.
 He married Lady Katherine Howard (b. abt 1499 Ashwellthorpe, Norfolk, England), the daughter of Thomas Howard, 2nd Duke of Norfolk and his second wife Agnes Tilney.

 By this marriage, he became the uncle of Queen Anne Boleyn and Queen Katherine Howard, and granduncle of Queen Elizabeth Tudor.

 Early life

 Rhys was the grandson of Rhys ap Thomas, the most powerful man in Wales and close ally of Henry VIII.
-His father, Gruffydd ap Rhys ap Thomas, died in 1521, leaving him his grandfather's heir.
+His father, Gruffudd ap Rhys ap Thomas, died in 1521, leaving him his grandfather's heir.
 In 1524 Rhys married Katherine Howard, daughter of Thomas Howard, 2nd Duke of Norfolk.

 His mother was Katherine St. John, Lady Edgecombe.

 As his grandfather's heir, Rhys expected to inherit his estates and titles.
 When Rhys ap Thomas died in 1525, Henry VIII gave his most important titles and powers to Walter Devereux, Lord Ferrers, leading to a feud between Rhys and Ferrers, which escalated over the next few years.